danncorreia/chatbot-TI-support/README.md

 # chatbot-TI-support
-Chatbot developed to college subject Intelligence Artificial
+Chatbot developed to college subject Artificial Intelligence.

 Is better run the chatbot on Linux.